 Managing Loneliness and Anxiety During This Time of Social Distancing, with Kelly Grosklags, LICSW, BCD, FAAGC

 COVID-19: What We Know Now, with Angela Rasmussen, Ph.D.

 While the developing news about COVID-19 can be distressing, Breastcancer.org Founder and Chief Medical Officer Marisa Weiss, M.D., would like to remind you that we’re all in this together and that there are common sense precautions we can all take to protect ourselves and our families.

 “The COVID-19 pandemic reminds us that it’s a small world out there,” she says.
 “We are all interconnected in good and sometimes dangerous ways.
 For now, it’s wise to lay low and stay home whenever possible, especially if you’re at high risk of having complications from getting this virus.”

-Please practice social distancing for the time being as recommended by the CDC, World Health Organization (WHO), and your local and state governments:
+Please practice social distancing as recommended by the CDC, WHO, and your local and state governments: